An ambitious new artist commission by Bobby Niven, for Arbroath Town.

 The New Scriptorium imagines the Abbey when it was a busy working environment with a library or scriptorium at its heart.
 The Benedictine order of monks who established the Abbey were from the French Tironensian order, each monk had their own craft or skill, literacy and the making of books was one of the most influential.
 The town of Arbroath grew up around the Abbey and so too; the red sandstone of the town with the streets running down to the harbour.
 The great Abbey, with its Round ‘O’ towering above the town, are completely inseparable formally and historically.

-The New Scriptorium is an artist designed and built structure be sited on the Abbey grounds in partnership with Historic Environment Scotland, Hospitalfield and part of the Angus Place Partnership Programme.
+The New Scriptorium is an artist designed and built structure be sited on the Abbey grounds initiated by Arbroath 2020 committee in partnership with Historic Environment Scotland, Hospitalfield and part of the Angus Place Partnership Programme.

 We launched The New Scriptorium in 2022 with the Short Sharp Stories programme and the inaugural Arbroath Town Writers’ Residency with Angus Writers Circle.
 In 2022, Hospitalfield led the Short Sharp Stories programme – find out more about the writers, illustrators, collaborations and workshops here: Short Sharp Stories: Scotland’s Year of Stories – Hospitalfield

-We partnered to organiser two major projects with young people in Angus:
+We partnered to organise two major projects with young people in Angus:

 Short Sharp Illustrated Stories by KMG & Arbroath Academy Students – KMG worked with young people from Arbroath Academy to create drawings that would illustrate the story of the Abbey and the idea of the role of the scriptorium within the Abbey.
 Find out more